daria-kotova/master_project/research/research-progress.md

 ———

-Second test: make the space on the photo yours, make it more beautiful, add what's missing or whatever you want.
+Test 2: make the space on the photo yours, make it more beautiful, add what's missing or whatever you want.
 Reference: Concrete genie

 <img src="https://i.ytimg.com/vi/BdOucoGD6EE/maxresdefault.jpg" width="500" />